brujoand/sbp/README.md

 to `~/.config/sbp/colors.conf` and add two lines to your `$HOME/.bashrc`:
 ```
   SBP_PATH=/the/path/to/sbp/
-  source ${sbp_path}/sbp.bash
+  source ${SBP_PATH}/sbp.bash
 ```

 ## Usage
 So you're ready to go.
 Now you do nothing.
 Just use it.
 But you could.
 If you want.
 Change stuff up a bit.
-Edit your config by running `sbp config` and run `sbp reload` if you changed something substantial.
+Edit your config by running `sbp edit config` and run `sbp reload` if you changed something substantial.
 Most changes will be effective immediately.
 You can use the `sbp` command for a lot of things:
 ```
-  sbp
   Usage: sbp [command]

   Commands:
+  reload            - Reload SBP and user settings
+  status            - Show the current configuration
+  help              - Show this help text
+  list
     segments        - List all available segments
     hooks           - List all available hooks
-  peekaboo  - Toggle visibility of [segment] or [hook]
+    themes          - List all available color themes and layouts
+  edit
+    config          - Opens the sbp config in \$EDITOR (${EDITOR:-'not set'})
+    colors          - Opens the colors config in \$EDITOR (${EDITOR:-'not set'})
+  set
     color           - Set [color] for the current session
     layout          - Set [layout] for the current session
-  themes    - List all available color themes and layouts
-  reload    - Reload SBP and user settings
+  toggle
+    peekaboo        - Toggle execution of [segment] or [hook]
     debug           - Toggle debug mode
-  status    - Show the current configuration
-  config    - Opens the config in $EDITOR
-  colors    - Opens the color config in $EDITOR
+  sbp
 ```

 ## Features